 - 3.1.
 A number of significant trends are worth highlighting. - 3.2.
-There has been one fire related fatality and 10 fire casualties in the reporting period. - 3.3.
+There has been no fire related fatalities and 3 fire casualties in the reporting period. - 3.3.
 A Serious Fire Task Group has been set up within the SFRS.
 This group will produce a quarterly report providing information on fire fatalities which will assist in local Community Safety Engagement activity. - 3.4.
-The SFRS deliver Seasonal Thematic Action Plans from 1st April 2020 to 30th March 2021.
-Targets include reducing accidental dwelling fires, reducing fire fatalities and casualties, reducing deliberate fire setting, reducing the number of outdoor fires, and reducing fire related anti-social behaviour.

-- 3.5.
-There were twenty-seven Accidental Dwelling Fires (ADF), an increase of one when compared with the same period the previous year.
+The SFRS deliver Seasonal Thematic Action Plans from 1st April 2021 to 31st March 2022.
+Targets include reducing accidental dwelling fires, reducing fire fatalities and casualties, reducing deliberate fire setting, reducing the number of outdoor fires, and reducing fire related anti-social behaviour. - 3.5.
+There were forty-two Accidental Dwelling Fires (ADF), a decrease of twelve when compared with the same period the previous year.
 The cause of these fires has predominantly been cooking related activities which in Scotland is the number one cause of fires in the home.
-This will continue to be a focus of our on-going prevention work. - 3.6.
+This will continue to be a focus of our on-going prevention work.

+3.6.
 Work continues to identify and support vulnerable people in Clackmannanshire, through the Home Fire Safety Visit (HFSV) Programme and fire safety referrals through multi-agency activity.
 The quantity and quality of referrals from partners allow the service to target resources within Clackmannanshire, with the aim of reducing the number of accidental dwelling fires and casualties from these fires in the long term.

-During the reporting period, local operational crews and the Community Action Team carried out one hundred and seven HFSV's.
-Due to the COVID pandemic, phone engagement and virtual group talks have been carried out.
-Post fire advice was also offered on fifty-seven occasions after an ADF.
+During the reporting period, local operational crews and the Community Action Team carried out five hundred and ninety-six HFSV's.
+Due to the COVID pandemic, phone engagement and virtual group talks have also been carried out.
+Post fire advice was also offered on thirty-one occasions after an ADF.

 - 3.7.
-The SFRS in the Stirling and Clackmannanshire area continue to support "Oor Clacks Voices" supporting the Care Experienced Children within the area. - 3.8.
-There were nine deliberate primary fires, a decrease of three compared with the same period last year.
-There were forty-three deliberate secondary fires, which is an increase of nine compared with the same period last year. - 3.9.
-The number of Unwanted Fire Alarm Signals during the reporting period was ninety-eight.
-This is a decrease of fifteen compared to the same period last year.
+A Youth Volunteer scheme was launched at Alloa station and will become a pivotal part of youth engagement within the Clackmannanshire area. - 3.8.
+There were sixteen deliberate primary fires, an increase of two compared with the same period last year.
+There were eighty-one deliberate secondary fires, which is an increase of seven compared with the same period last year. - 3.9.
+The number of Unwanted Fire Alarm Signals during the reporting period was one hundred and eighty-five.
+This is a decrease of sixteen compared to the same period last year.
 We continue to monitor all UFAS activity and contact all duty holders to discuss the implications of UFAS and identify where improvements can be made.
 We are also informing duty holders of the latest fire detection technology available which has a proven record in reducing unwanted signals.